kubewarden/docs/docs/architecture.md

 The `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` resources make the Kubernetes API server aware of these policies.
-The `kubewarden-controller` keeps the API server and configuration resources in synchronization.
+Then `kubewarden-controller` keeps the API server and configuration resources in synchronization.

-Finally, the Kubernetes API server dispatches incoming admission requests to the correct validation endpoint exposed by `policy-server`.
+The Kubernetes API server dispatches incoming admission requests to the correct validation endpoint exposed by `policy-server`.